Compute integral using Monte-Carlo

 data = pd.DataFrame(estimates)

-After few minutes the procedure finishes and we can aggregate bootstrap samples to see how it helps to converge towards the expected integral value:
+Once the bootstrap finishes we can aggregate bootstrap samples to see how it helps to converge towards the expected integral value:

 jlandercy